> 300 URLs

 Watch out for Beavers on Kwaj

-One of my jobs was to work on Linden Flight Service's DH Beavers' com radios and nav aids.
+I use to work on Linden Flight Service's DH Beavers' com radios and nav aids.

 I had the habit of demanding that the pilot take me up to check the quality of the repairs.
 One day after a shot, with the doors off of the pontoon Beaver, a co-worker and myself took just such a ride.
 I think the pilot had had enough of my crap so as we taxied out and started our takeoff roll he opened the throttle, and pushed the aileron wheel over into my lap and held it there with his knee, and shouted: "here you fly the plane."